dmaluenda/hands_on_machine_learning/README.md

 A webpage should open in your internet browser with the Jupyter Lab interface.
 Locate the specific folder where the tutorials are stored and click on one of them.
-The tutorial should open in a new tab of your web browser.
+The tutorial should open in a new tab within the right pane.

 You can **edit** (`[DoubleClick]` or `[Enter]`) and **run** (`[Shift] + [Enter]`) any cell in the Notebook.